jovotech/jovo-cli/integrations/target-serverless/docs/README.md

 ## Deployment

-After generating a `serverless.yaml` file using the `build:serverless` command, you can use the [`deploy:code` command](https://www.jovo.tech/docs/deploy-command#deploy:code) to bundle and deploy your code:
+After generating a `serverless.yaml` file using the `build:serverless` command, you can use the [`deploy:code` command](https://www.jovo.tech/docs/deploy-command#deploy:code) to bundle and deploy your code.

 ```sh
 # Deploy the code using 'serverless deploy'